maxmunzel/strichliste/README.md

 for details.
 This signature is then appended to the request url. `frontend.js` defines a utility function [`sign(string)`](https://github.com/maxmunzel/strichliste/blob/bde0d14f3ccb58be8fb7450f5a59c9f7e0f8d31e/strichliste/static/frontend.js#L10) that returns signed versions of given urls.

-This ensures that only parties in knowledge of the psk may alter data.
+This ensures that only parties in knowledge of the PSK may alter data.
 The PSK is stored in the clients HTML5 localstorage using [barn](https://github.com/arokor/barn).

 **To insure the key is not extracted using a man-in-the-middle attack, you have to run the server behind a reverse-proxy using HTTPS and [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security).**